 Guidelines & common practices

 “The Russian Federation National Medical Criteria for Contraceptive Use,” published in 2012, includes information on EC among other contraceptive methods.
-Additionally, civil society organizations are working to strengthen knowledge of EC among health care providers and have developed a Russian version of the ICEC and FIGO EC guidelines Emergency Contraceptive Pills: Medical and Service Delivery Guidelines.
+Additionally, civil society organizations are working to strengthen knowledge of EC among health care providers and developed a Russian version of an earlier edition of the ICEC and FIGO EC guidelines Emergency Contraceptive Pills: Medical and Service Delivery Guidelines.

 Health care providers sometimes provide general information about EC during regular consultations but rarely prescribe EC in advance of need.
 Health care providers also do not require a pregnancy test before prescribing EC.